Soundiverse/comments-service/README.md

 ### POST - method
-### Endpoint:  /api/songs/123/comments/111/replies
+### Endpoint:  /api/songs/:songID/comments/:commentID/replies
-Create a new reply for comment with ID 111 associated with songID 123
+Create a new reply for a specific commentID associated with unique songID

 #### Request
 ```sh